 Using the formula above, we can calculate the retention ratio for each period:

-In the example above, we can see that the retention ratio for Alice’s is going down each year.
-It is because net income is rising each year and dividends are rising by a proportionally larger amount, leading to a downward trend in the ratios.
+In the example above, we can see that the retention ratio for Alice’s business is going down each year.
+This is because net income is rising each year and dividends are rising by a proportionally larger amount, leading to a downward trend in the ratio.

 The change may be indicative of the business’ lack of focus on growth as it chooses to give out its earnings to shareholders rather than reinvest them into the business.
-To understand whether it is a good or bad thing, we must compare the figures to the ratios from its competitors in the same industry.
+To understand whether that is a good thing or a bad thing, we should compare the figure to the ratio of Alice’s competitors in the industry.

 Interpreting the Retention Ratio

 A high retention ratio may not always be indicative of financial health.
 To better understand the retention ratio, we must first understand the company that we are calculating the ratio for.